Ministers to speed up delivery of new power lines for clean energy

 The government has said it would decarbonise power by 2035, including up to 50GW of offshore wind, 10GW of hydrogen production by 2030, and investment in nuclear power.

-The National Grid has said more overground and underground cables are needed to transport more wind, nuclear and solar power - and respond to a growing demand for electricity as more people use technology such as electric cars.
+The National Grid has said more overground and underground cables are needed to transport more wind, nuclear and solar power - and to respond to a growing demand for electricity as more people use technology such as electric cars.

-It says by 2030, it needs to build five times as many transmission lines than have been built in the last 30, which would involve reforming the planning system and shortening the application process.
+It says by 2030, it needs to build five times as many transmission lines as have been built in the last 30 years, which would involve reforming the planning system and shortening the application process.

 It says decisive action from government, industry and Ofgem is critical to achieve this.

-Labour insiders have said "we will do whatever necessary" if the party wins the next general election.
+Labour insiders have said "we will do whatever is necessary" if the party wins the next general election.

-Shadow climate change and net zero secretary Ed Miliband said: "For thirteen years, the Conservatives have prioritised NIMBY backbenchers who oppose clean power above the interests of the British people.
+Shadow climate change and net zero secretary Ed Miliband said: "For thirteen years, the Conservatives have prioritised NIMBY ("Not In My Back Yard") backbenchers who oppose clean power above the interests of the British people.

 "Their refusal to tackle delays in the planning system has robbed Britain from heaving cleaner, cheaper power."

-The Department for Energy Security and Net Zero said it is "committed to achieving energy security and expanding the capacity of the national grid is crucial to this" but that "delivering this means bringing reform to the planning process and making sure communities feel they are directly benefitting from cheaper, secure, low-carbon energy".
+The Department for Energy Security and Net Zero said it was "committed to achieving energy security and expanding the capacity of the national grid is crucial to this" but that "delivering this means bringing reform to the planning process and making sure communities feel they are directly benefitting from cheaper, secure, low-carbon energy".

-Boosting renewable energy - and the massive infrastructure that comes with it - is likely to be a dividing line in some seats at the next election.
+Boosting renewable energy - and the massive infrastructure that comes with it - is likely to be a dividing line between parties in some seats at the next election.

-Some renewable infrastructure has also caused divisions even among green campaigners - with some Green Party councillors campaigning against solar farms on their local landscape.
+Some renewable infrastructure has caused divisions even among green campaigners - with some Green Party councillors campaigning against solar farms on their local landscape.